Effect of redshift bin mismatch on cross correlation between DESI Legacy Imaging Survey and Planck CMB lensing potential: Summary

 \section{Summary}

-We performed the tomographic cross correlation analysis between the minimum-variance CMB lensing convergence map from \cite{Planck2020VIII} and photometric galaxy catalogues from the Data Release 8 of the Dark Energy Spectroscopic Instrument Legacy Imaging Survey prepared by H21.
-The galaxy density field was divided into four redshift slices covering $0<z<0.8$, with photometric redshift precision $\frac{\sigma_{z}}{1+z}$ in the range $0.012-0.015$.
+We performed a tomographic cross-correlation analysis between the minimum-variance CMB lensing convergence map from \cite{Planck2020VIII} and photometric galaxy catalogues from the Data Release 8 of Dark Energy Spectroscopic Instrument Legacy Imaging Survey prepared by H21.
+We divided the galaxy density field into four redshift slices covering $0<z<0.8$, with a photometric redshift precision of $\frac{\sigma_{z}}{1+z}$ in the range $0.012-0.015$.

-H21 used modified Lorentzian function to approximate the photometric redshift error distribution.
-We have shown that the modified Lorentzian function performs well only near the peaks of the error distribution, but fails to capture the tails of the error distribution.
-Although the number of objects in the tails of the error distribution will be smaller than in the peak, we showed that broad tails significantly affects the estimation of parameters by adopting a better fitted sum of Gaussians model for the redshift error distributions.
-We found that our sum of Gaussians model gives $\sim 1-1.5\,\sigma$ smaller values of cross correlation amplitude, and significantly higher estimates of the galaxy linear bias than H21.
-Since the sum of Gaussians model better captures the peculiarities of the error distributions, we treated the parameters estimated under this model as our baseline results.
+H21 used {a} modified Lorentzian function to approximate the photometric redshift error distribution.
+Here, we show that the modified Lorentzian function performs well only near the peaks of the error distribution but fails to capture the tails of the error distribution.
+Although the number of objects in the tails of the error distribution will be smaller than in the peak, we show that broad tails significantly affect the estimation of parameters by adopting a better fitted sum of Gaussians model for the redshift error distributions.
+We find that our `sum of Gaussians' model gives $\sim 1-1.5\,\sigma$ smaller values for the cross-correlation amplitude and significantly higher estimates of the galaxy linear bias than H21.
+As the sum of Gaussians model better captures the peculiarities of the error distributions, we treat the parameters estimated under this model as our baseline results.